Here We Go Again (film)

-Here We Go Again is a 1942 American film, a sequel to Look Who's Laughing.
+Here We Go Again is a 1942 American comedy film, a sequel to Look Who's Laughing.
 With RKO in financial trouble, with the success of the earlier zany comedy starring a bevy of radio stars, Here We Go Again put Fibber McGee and Molly in a search for where to celebrate the couple's 20th anniversary.
 They want to throw a big party but when everyone declines their invitation, they decide to go on a second honeymoon instead.

 Right on cue, Fibber McGee and Molly's second honeymoon goes awry.
 Ultimately, the pair bumps into their old friends Edgar Bergen, Charlie McCarthy and the Great Gildersleeve (Harold Peary), along with others.
 With the anniversary party on again, the only problem is, how will Fibber McGee (Jim Jordan) pay for all of this?

 Plot

 As Fibber McGee and Molly celebrate their 20th anniversary, they throw a large shindig, but everyone declines their invitation to the Silver Tip Lodge at Lake Arcadia.
 Discouraged, the McGees decide to have their own celebration—to relive their first honeymoon night at the Ramble Inn.
 Fibber and Molly are again discouraged upon finding that the inn has gone to ruin.
 Still, they decide to stay the night.
 The next morning, the McGees leave Ramble Inn and Fibber insists, despite their finances, that they head to Lake Arcadia and spend at least one night at the Silver Tip Lodge.

 As Fibber checks into the lodge Molly bumps into her old beau, Otis Cadwalader (Gale Gordon).
 When Fibber, naturally jealous, has to be cordial to Cadwalader, he replies, "I've got bad news for you...I'm fine!"
 Also at the lodge, the McGees meet up with some old acquaintances: ventriloquist Edgar Bergen, his puppet, Charlie McCarthy, Throckmorton P. Gildersleeve (Harold Peary) and Abigail Uppington (Isabel Randolph).
 Fibber, not admitting he is broke, rents the bridal suite and chooses to have their once cancelled anniversary party held at the lodge.

 Still in the lobby, Cadwalader asks Fibber and offers to pay him if he can convince Bergen to invest in a synthetic gasoline formula developed by inventor Wallace Wimple (Bill Thompson).
 Fibber is able to visit Wimple and see his formula in action; he agrees to partner with Cadwalader.

 Meanwhile, Bergen and Charlie have been asked by an institute to find a rare silk-spinning moth.
 During a search, they are met by Gildersleeve's sister, Jean (Ginny Simms), and her troop of girl guides.
 Bergen successfully finds a specimen and rushes back to the lodge to phone the institute, leaving Charlie to flirt with the girls.